LordMoMA/Hexagonal-Architecture/README.md

 Zooming in our payment architecture, we can distinguish several key components (see the picture below):

-1. API (a part of Uber.com API), providing a uniform interface to the payment functionality,
+1. API, providing a uniform interface to the payment functionality,
 2. Risk Engine, making decisions about payment-related risks,
 3. Payment Profile Service, providing the details of payment mechanisms,
 4. User Profile Service, providing details about user payment and other settings,